 In the interest of diversification, when investing in equities the Volkswagen Foundation attaches paramount importance to being present in markets of different geographical regions.
 The investments of the Foundation in equities are structured by separate portfolios for the individual market segments.
 Each portfolio is assigned a certain benchmark.
 These benchmarks contain typical indices for the corresponding investment sectors, which reflect their development and serve as measures of performance for individual markets.

 A passive management approach was selected for most of the special funds, as also for the stock holdings managed by the Foundation itself.
 Here the fund management is set the task of achieving the corresponding benchmark.
 Possible negative market trends are taken into account, as these are generally compensated by positive trends elsewhere in the Foundation's portfolio.
 On aggregate this results in a smoothing of the fluctuations in value accompanied by reduced risks.
 An exception is a portfolio that contains European Small Caps and is managed actively.

-Over and above this, all the Foundation’s financial assets – in the direct portfolio as well as in the special funds – are subjected to an ex-post analysis with regard to comprehensive ESG criteria (ESG stands for Environmental, Social, Governance).
+In addition, all the Foundation’s financial assets – in the direct portfolio as well as in the special funds – are subjected to an ex-post analysis with regard to comprehensive ESG criteria (ESG stands for Environmental, Social, Governance).
 In this respect, a key determinant provides information on the extent to which a portfolio meets the defined criteria.